 He spent a year or so getting Parisi Baldwinsville’s 3,600-square-foot facility ready and getting the right team of performance coaches in place.
 But when it came time for the clients to start rolling in, Kevin realized that Parisi Baldwinsville needed some help with sports facility marketing.

 Kevin found out about the Marketing Toolbox offered by my company, PPC Communications, because I also own a Parisi Speed School franchise location at DNA Sports Center in Cincinnati.
 Kevin had heard that DNA Sports Center was listed in the top 10 highest grossing franchises within a year of opening, despite having plenty of competitors nearby and battling reputation problems left from the previous company in our location.
-Kevin decided to sign up for our Marketing Toolbox, which he hoped would set Parisi Baldwinsville on a path similar to that of DNA Sports Center.
+Then, Kevin decided to sign up for our Marketing Toolbox.
+He hoped it would set Parisi Baldwinsville on a path similar to that of DNA Sports Center.

-Over a series of meetings, my staff and I explained the sports facility marketing strategies we use at DNA Sports Center, and we’re starting to put them into place for Parisi Baldwinsville.
+Over a series of meetings, my staff and I explained the sports facility marketing strategies we use at DNA Sports Center.
+We’re starting to put them into place for Parisi Baldwinsville.
 First, we held an initial evaluation of all their current marketing efforts and gave them a detailed summary with recommendations for improvement.
 We then got to work on making those improvements happen.
 Our strategies are cost-effective, aimed at search engine optimization, social media setup, contact management, and more.
 Now, we’re in the process of developing a detailed marketing calendar for all their promotions and events, tailored to their target market, and will make sure they stick to that calendar while explaining regular analytics reports.
-We also just launched Parisi Baldwinsville’s new web site, and they’ve already received a new lead from their Free Speed Pass form online.
+We also just launched Parisi Baldwinsville’s new web site.
+They’ve already received a new lead from their Free Speed Pass form online.

 We are looking forward to watching Parisi Baldwinsville grow and thrive, and will post back here on their future successes.